luised94/my_config/neovim-config.md

 tar -xzvf nvim-linux64.tar.gz
 sudo ln -s ~/nvim-linux64/bin/nvim /usr/local/bin/nvim
 ```
+If you have already downloaded and unzipped neovim previously, only the first two steps are required.
+Probably could setup a cron job to update automatically.
 Run neovim command $nvim to confirm that "installation" was succesful.

 ## Before cloning neovim configuration
 This neovim config is meant to be used with the my_config directory to manage my dotfiles and neovimconfiguration in one repository. (for now)